JaneshKapoor/pixelpop/README.md

 PixelPop is an interactive 3D photo album that allows users to upload their own images and view them in a beautiful animated book format.
 The application features a realistic page-turning animation, image uploading capabilities, and an immersive 3D environment.

+Developed by [Janesh Kapoor](https://www.linkedin.com/in/janeshkapoor/) for the Frontend UI hackathon

 ## 🚀 Features

 - **Interactive 3D Book**: Flip through pages with realistic animations